-Historical landscape and former county in the department of Saône-et-Loire in the Bourgogne-Franche-Comté region, whose name is derived from the town of Mâcon.
-It is part of the Burgundy wine region.
+Historical landscape and former county in the department of Saône-et-Loire in the region of Bourgogne-Franche-Comté, whose name derives from the city of Mâcon.
+It is part of the Burgundy wine-growing region.
 The Roman poet Ausonius (310-395) already mentioned the wines from this region.
-In the 11th and 12th centuries, the monks of the Cistercian order planted vines here on a large scale.
-The area became famous in 1660, when the winegrower Claude Brosse delivered wine to the royal castle in Versailles, where it attracted the attention of the French "Sun King" Louis XIV (1638-1715) during a mass due to its unusual size.
-The king approached him, tasted his wine after the mass and was so delighted that the royal court was regularly supplied with it.
-A small but essential part of the landscape is called Haut-Mâconnais.
-This part roughly corresponds to the borders of the former canton of Lugny with the capital Lugny.
+In the 11th and 12th centuries, the Cistercians planted vines here on a larger scale.
+The area became famous in 1660, when the winegrower Claude Brosse delivered wine to the royal palace in Versailles and there, at a fair, caught the eye of the French "Sun King" Louis XIV (1638-1715) because of its unusual size.
+The king approached him, tasted his wine after the fair and was so enthusiastic that the royal court was regularly supplied with it.
+A small but essential part of the landscape for viticulture is called Haut-Mâconnais.
+This part roughly corresponds to the boundaries of the former canton of Lugny with its capital Lugny.

 As honorary chairman of the Domäne Wachau, it is the easiest and quickest way for me to access the wein.plus encyclopaedia when I have questions.
 The certainty of receiving well-founded and up-to-date information here makes it an indispensable guide.Hans-Georg Schwarz